psicobyte/pimondrian_module/README.md

 There is a file with the first 10000 digits of the number pi in the path defined in the constant `PI_DIGITS_FILE`.
 For convenience, there is also a `pi_generator()` function that uses that file to return a generator with the digits of Pi.

+The module also has a function `random_generator()` that returns a random digits generator.

 The `draw()` method of the `Painting()` class returns an image object from Pillow.

 ```